 The flu vaccination is an injection of viruses into the body.
 These viruses are grown in a laboratory and then killed so that they do not have the ability to reproduce themselves.

-Although ‘dead’, when introduced into the body, the purpose of the flu jab is to allow the cells of our immune systems to see what these viruses look like.
-It is a bit like issuing ‘wanted’ posters of dangerous criminals – even if you have not previously come across one of these ‘troublemakers’, your body’s immune system now knows what they look like, will recognise them quickly and mount swift and strong action if they enter your body.
+Although the viruses are 'dead' when introduced into the body, the purpose of the flu jab is to allow the cells of our immune system to see what these viruses look like.
+It is a bit like issuing 'wanted' posters of dangerous criminals – even if you have not previously come across one of these troublemakers, your body's immune system now knows what they look like, will recognise them quickly and will mount swift and strong action if they enter your body.

 Who should have the flu jab?

-Guidance from health authorities around the world suggest that people who are over 65, those with a significant underlying health problem and those vulnerable to infection should be vaccinated in October or November each year.
-The reasoning is that, if infected, this group of ‘vulnerable’ people will suffer more severe symptoms and are more likely to develop complications.
+Guidance from health authorities around the world suggests that people who are over 65, those with a significant underlying health problem and those vulnerable to infection should be vaccinated by their GP or local pharmacy in October or November each year.
+The reasoning is that, if infected, this group of 'vulnerable' people will suffer more severe symptoms and are more likely to develop complications.

 What the flu jab does not do

 The flu jab will not prevent you catching the common cold.
-Nor will it prevent infection by the many influenza viruses hanging around, other than the 3 (or 4) you are vaccinated against.
+Nor will it prevent infection by the many influenza viruses hanging around, other than those you are actually vaccinated against.

 There is also another problem.
-Viruses causing flu have a habit of changing their appearance.
-This process, known as mutation, is the reason why on average we suffer 3 or 4 cold or flu infections each year.
-By contrast, the chicken pox virus does not tend to mutate and so, it is unusual to get this infection twice in a lifetime.
+Viruses that cause flu have a habit of changing their appearance.
+This process, known as mutation, is the reason why, on average, we suffer from 3 or 4 cold or flu infections each year.
+By contrast, the chicken pox virus does not tend to mutate and so it is unusual to get this infection twice in a lifetime.

 So, what should I do?